framedsc/Sitesource/markdown/GameGuides/DeadSpace2.md

 Technical info:

 This is the port of Jim2Point0's DS1 table.
 See [original description.](https://web.archive.org/web/20141021190640/flickr.com/groups/deadendthrills/discuss/72157631765632995/) Altho code differs, the same camera values with similar structure were found using CE's 'Group search'.
 Only modifies values, without code changes.

+## Extra features

+Enemies don't see you and 0g anywhere.

 ## Common Info